 Animal Adaptations - (45 minutes) learn how animals change and adjust to their environments.
 Works best elementary grades

-Pioneer Trails - (45 minutes) Interact with early Northwest Iowa history through artifacts, read real pioneer diaries, and plan a trip west with your “pioneer family.”
+Interact with early NW IA history through artifacts, and plan a trip west with your “pioneer family.”
 Works best with grades 2 and up.

 Owls - (45 minutes) Learn what makes owls such fascinating creatures.
 See owl pellets, bones and feathers and hear their sounds.
 Works best for grades PK - 3